Docs

 Explore the GraphQL Query API for interacting with Subgraphs on The Graph Network.

-GraphQL is a query language for APIs and a runtime for executing those queries with your existing data.
-The Graph uses GraphQL to query Subgraphs.
+GraphQL is a query language for APIs and a runtime for executing those queries with existing data.

 Core Concepts